rmichaelyoung/LN-Jekyl-Website1/_pages/rmy.md

 ![Michael's Headshot](/_assets/images/rmy-small.jpg) **R. Michael Young** is a Professor of Computer Science and
-Deputy Director of the Engineering, Arts and Entertainment program at the University of Utah, as well as an adjunct professor of Computer Science at NC State University.
+Deputy Director of the Entertainment Arts and Engineering program at the University of Utah, as well as an adjunct professor of Computer Science at NC State University.
 He directs the Liquid Narrative research group with students and staff at both institutions.
 His